← Back to Portfolio Handyman Ops Desk

 Workflow Automation, AI Agents, Operations

-• Routing high-priority or high-value jobs (urgency = high OR estimate > $300) to operations while normal jobs go straight to client confirmation
+• Routing logic that sends high-priority or high-value jobs (urgency = high or estimate > $300) to operations, and standard jobs straight to a client confirmation email